 3. Is it possible to set the subscription to continue indefinitely until the member/donor (a) cancels or (b) their credit card expires?

-By default, the subscription will remain active indefinitely unless the member manually cancels or if renewal payment fails after a maximum of 4 unsuccessful attempts.
-You can set the number of attempts as you wish in your subscription lifecycle settings.
+By default, the subscription will remain active indefinitely unless the member manually cancels or if renewal payment fails after a few unsuccessful attempts.
 Click here to learn more about it.

 4. Is it possible for donors to make an anonymous donation?

 Yes, anonymous donations are possible.
 Stripe only needs the card number, expiry date, and CVC of the donor.
 Apart from these, any other information you collect is at your discretion.
 UI components of the payment forms can also be customized according to your needs.
 Click here to learn more.

 Yes, you can integrate Stripe with WHMCS.
 Click here to learn more.

 6. What happens if a donor’s credit card expires?
 Is there any way to inform them?